suanno/stage2/applications/phd lyon/presentation3.md

 ### Title
+I'm Rocco Suanno and I'm presenting my phd project on Optimal Nano-structure design at crystal surfaces.

 ### CV
-I briefly present myself.
-I'm Rocco Suanno and I'm a master degree student in Solid state physics and quantum technologies at the university of Milano Bicocca.
+I'm a master degree student in Solid state physics and quantum technologies at the university of Milano Bicocca.

 During my studies I had a first intership in theoretical physics, where I studied a chaotic system known as the standard map.
 My contribution was verifying some statistical properties numerically with codes that I developed.
 Then I had also an experience in experimental physics in a low temperature lab.
 I did a lot of manual work to characterize a trasmission line that served to read out the state of a superconducting quantum bit.